angels-Inc/modules/messaging/sendgrid/README.md

 }
 ```

-You should see that a new `Email` node has been created, and you received a new email.
-This should also be refleted by the function logs.
+You should see that a new `SendgridEmail` node has been created, and you received a new email.
+This is also reflected in the function logs.

 ![](http://i.imgur.com/5RHR6Ku.png)